-- → See page 31 for more on the use of Morphine in Hospice Care. - 2.
-Lorazepam tabs (Ativan): These are mostly used for anxiety.
+→ See page 43 for more on the use of Morphine in Hospice Care.

+- Lorazepam tabs (Ativan): These are mostly used for anxiety.
 They can also be used for nausea and insomnia.
 If trouble breathing is worsened by anxiety, this medicine can be helpful.

-Side effects: These are rare and include sleepiness, dizziness, headache and rarely, a reverse reaction of increased agitation.

-3. Prochlorperazine tabs (Compazine): These are used for nausea or vomiting.
+Dosage: Please consult with your hospice nurse.
+Side effects: These are rare and include sleepiness, dizziness, headache and rarely, a reverse reaction of increased agitation. - Prochlorperazine tabs (Compazine): These are used for nausea or vomiting.
+Dosage: Please consult with your hospice nurse.